eCommerce SEO Best Practices: The Ultimate 2020 Guide!

 The performance of your website has a strong influence on your overall website conversion rate and should not be ignored.

 Add ALT and TITLE tags to your images: this helps with accessibility for people with usability challenges but it also helps with SEO.

 Search engines are on a constant quest to display more relevant information to its users.
 One way it does this is through rich snippets.

-Using rich snippets can help you stand out in the serps.
-There are 4 main organic rich snippets you can leverage on your Ecommerce website:
+Structured data aka schema markup is your fasttrack to harness the power of rich snippets, which can help you stand out in the SERPs and boost your click-through rate.
+There are 4 main organic rich snippets you can leverage on your eCommerce website:

 - Ratings and Reviews

 You can use Google’s Structured Data Website Markup Helper to generate the code then have it installed on your website by your webmaster.